w3c/wot/plugfest/datamodels-ws.md

 # Thing Data Models in JSON-LD

 This is a description of how Thing data models can be defined in JSON-LD and has been implemented by a [NodeJS based server](https://github.com/w3c/web-of-things-framework).
+Note that further work is needed to specify the data model for results returned by actions, and for metadata on whether a property value is static, or if not, how long its value can be relied on.

 Here is an example for discussion purposes: